-was to provide an opportunity for the scholars to hear from notable leaders from Japan and the United States; learn about the history of Japanese-Americans in the United States; and discuss what it means to be a Global Citizen, including plans for supporting U.S.-Japan relations in the future.
+for the scholars to hear from notable leaders from Japan and the United States; learn about the history of Japanese-Americans in the United States; and discuss what it means to be a Global Citizen, including plans for supporting U.S.-Japan relations in the future.
 The scholars also had a chance to meet with USJC members, TOMODACHI Program Alumni, and Watanabe Scholarship alumni through different sessions held during the weekend.
-Photos from the Leadership Weekend can be found here.
+The print program from the Leadership Weekend can be found here and photo album here.

 Although the scholarship is operated with limited staff, the Watanabe Scholarship Team makes every effort to promote the scholarship when and where possible, especially to the Japanese audiences, as resources for study abroad scholarships seem to be limited.
-During their stay in Tokyo, Grace Kim, Program Manager and Administrator of the Watanabe Scholarship, attended the American University & Graduate School Information Session (アメリカ大学・大学院留学説明会), an information session organized by Fulbright and EducationUSA to promote the Watanabe Scholarship.
+During their stay in Tokyo, Grace Kim attended the アメリカ大学・大学院留学説明会, an information session organized by Fulbright and EducationUSA to promote the Watanabe Scholarship.
 We will continue to work with the U.S. Embassy of Japan and take on other opportunities to promote the scholarship.